Bennettflem/Portfolio/GrocerEZ/README.md

 - Creation of a new user account

 ### What is not complete:
-- Sharing with other users
 - Strengthening of error paths
 - Modification of user account info
-- adding items to lists or recipes and adding lists and recipes to the current list
 - logging out when offline

 ## Authentication and Authorization